Linjovi/yoso/README.md

 vuex.ts
 ```

-To load template files from the github repository, you need to set up the github repository information first.
-Includes username, repository name, branch name (default master), token (not required, but github limits requests to 60 requests per hour for unauthenticated requests).
+To load template files from the git repository, you need to set up the git repository information first.
+- Need username, repository name, branch name (default master), token (not required, but github limits requests to 60 requests per hour for unauthenticated requests) for **github**.
+- Need gitlab address, repo id, branch, token(required) for **gitlab**.
+If the repo id is not clear, it can be searched by entering the repo name; if there is any repo has the same name, enter name with namespace.
 ```bash
 $ yoso config
 ```